 Introduction to Demand-Side Economics

 Demand-side economics is an economic theory characterized by the idea that economic growth will be created by increasing the demand for goods and services.
 Also known as Keynesian economics, demand-side economics strives to stabilize the economy through using government intervention.
 To stimulate the economy, demand-side economics suggests the government should lower taxes on the middle and working class and increase government spending.
 To prevent inflation, the government should raise taxes and reduce their spending.
 Proponents of demand-side theory believe that when the economy is in a recession or economic downturn, the government should step in and take action to stimulate it.
-Read the rest of this entry
+Continue reading “What is Demand-Side Economics?”

 Efraim Landa is an entrepreneur that has founded Effi Enterprises to assist early-stage businesses in obtaining the funding and managerial assistance necessary to propel them into a public company in ten years or less.
 Effi Enterprises understands the importance of investment and production efficiency to the success of a business and the economy as a whole.
 These are the principles that underlie Supply-Side Economics.

 Supply-side economics is a macroeconomic theory that emphasizes the importance of increasing the efficiency of production, or supply, as the key to an economy’s potential for long term growth.
 It maintains that aggregate supply constitutes the primary driving and stabilizing forces in the economy.
 Focusing on alleviating barriers to higher productivity in supply, supporters of this theory advocate for lowering marginal taxes and deregulating heavily regulated industries.
 Continue reading “What is Supply Side Economics?”